-Gross settlements (immediate settlement of individual transactions) account for more than 90% of turnover in NBO (Chart 3.11).
-These transactions include financial market transactions, generally related to banks' foreign exchange trading, liquidity management and payments on behalf of customers (Chart 3.12).
-The average size of these transactions was just over NOK 117m in 2016.
-All Norwegian banks with an account with NBO can participate directly in gross settlement, but only 10-15 do so actively.
+Gross settlements (settlement of individual transactions in real time) account for more than 90% of turnover in NBO (Chart 3.11).
+These transactions include large financial market transactions, often related to banks' foreign exchange trading, liquidity management and payments on behalf of customers (Chart 3.12).
+The average size of these transactions was just over NOK 117m in 2017.
+All Norwegian banks with an account with NBO can participate directly in gross settlement, but only 10-15 banks do so.